-How world’s best passports holders can reduce their tax liability with the proper internationalization strategy
+How the world’s best passport holders can reduce their tax liability with the proper internationalization strategy

 Firstly – what makes a passport good?
-In our opinion, it’s how much visa free travel is given and what is the tax situation in the home country, and what social benefits are given through payment of said tax.
-If you live in one country, the passport doesn’t do you much good!
-So, we take into consideration the tax implications of a passport living outside of the homeland and how building your life internationally may lead you to increase substantially your net earnings.
+In our opinion, the answer to this question comes down to how much visa-free travel it provides, what the tax situation is in the home country, and what social benefits are obtained through the payment of this tax.
+If you live in one country, a second passport won’t do you much good!
+So, we take into consideration the tax implications of a passport for individuals living outside their homeland, and how building your life internationally may lead you to increase your net earnings substantially.

 How Germans can reduce their tax liability

-This is a stumbling block for any entrepreneur who wish to reinvest and grow his business.
-So, for those in this situation, it may be the moment to take an action and consider building your life internationally.
+This is a stumbling block for any entrepreneur who wishes to reinvest and grow their business.
+So, for those in such a situation, it may make sense to take action and consider building your life internationally.

-For instance, incorporating your business, let’s say in Hong Kong.
-This is high-reputation jurisdiction and can open you up to the largest markets in the world (China, SE Asia and India have more people than the rest of the world combined).
-Lower taxes, more freedom, and new business opportunities for those daring to penetrate the largest growing markets of Asia.
+How can you go about doing that?
+Let’s begin with the idea of incorporating an existing business, say in Hong Kong.
+This is a high-reputation jurisdiction and can give you direct access to the largest markets in the world (China, SE Asia, and India have more people than the rest of the world combined).
+It also provides lower taxes, more freedom, and new business opportunities for those daring to penetrate the largest growing markets of Asia.

-It is quite easy and fast to incorporate a company in HK and profits are taxed at a 16.5% rate.
-In addition, your company will most likely qualify for an exemption on profits earned abroad, as long as no contracts are signed and no key activity to generate the profits is done in Hong Kong.
+It is quite easy and fast to incorporate a company in HK, and profits are taxed at a 16.5% rate.
+In addition, your company will most likely qualify for an exemption on profits earned abroad, as long as no contracts are signed and no key activity to generate profits is executed in Hong Kong.

-Meanwhile, you may immigrate to Chile.
+At the same time, you could consider immigrating to Chile.
 Chile has a huge German-descendant population and German expat community.

-You can get residency in Chile by proving $1,500-$2,000 regular monthly income or investing in Chilean stocks.
-Then, you spend half year there to qualify for a tax resident certificate.
-As a new tax resident, you are eligible for a 3-year tax-exemption on your foreign-source income, extendable for 3 more years.
+You can get residency in Chile by proving $1,500-$2,000 in regular monthly income, or investing in Chilean stocks.
+Then, you will need to spend half a year there to qualify for a tax resident certificate.
+As a new tax resident, you are eligible for a 3-year tax-exemption on your foreign-source income, which is extendable for 3 more years.

 Usually, after leaving Germany, you may not be considered tax-resident if you get tax-residency abroad and do not keep a property for residential purposes in Germany, whether ownership or lease.
-Even the occasional use of a German property for recreational purposes (as a second or holiday home) may under certain circumstances lead to deemed residence in Germany.
+Even the occasional use of a German property for recreational purposes (as a second or holiday home) may under certain circumstances lead to you being deemed resident in Germany.

-To complement this internationalization strategy, you may choose a jurisdiction to do banking with solvent and high-liquidity banks such as Singapore, and ensure that your earnings are safe.
+To complement this internationalization strategy, you may choose a jurisdiction to do banking with solvent and high-liquidity banks, such as in Singapore, and ensure that your earnings are safe.

-This is an example on how carrying out the Flag Theory internationalization strategy you may reduce your tax liability from over 50% to…0.
+This is an example of how through carrying out the Flag Theory internationalization strategy, you may reduce your tax liability from over 50% to… 0.
 This, without considering savings on German labor taxes and social security contributions, which are one of the highest in Europe.

-We all know how difficult is to boost 10% on business profits or an investment portfolio returns.
-So, think about it, just adopting the Flag Theory global strategy you may increase your net profits by 100%, while growing personally and professionally by living abroad.
+We all know how difficult is to boost 10% on business profits or an investment portfolio’s returns.
+So, think about it, by just adopting the Flag Theory global strategy, you may increase your net profits by 100% while growing personally and professionally by living abroad.

-In addition, after 5 years being a Chilean resident, you may be eligible for a Chilean passport.
+In addition, after 5 years of being a Chilean resident, you may be eligible for a Chilean passport.
 It won’t really increase your visa-free travel mobility, although you will get visa-free access to Russia.
-But is always worth to get a second passport, as it is an insurance for no matter how bad things are going in your home country, you and your descendants will have always a backup plan and a second place to call home.
+But is always worth having a second passport, as it is an insurance for no matter how bad things are going in your home country, you and your descendants will always have a backup plan and a second place to call home.

 How to get German citizenship